RMaher92/COVID-19_Data_Exploration/README.md

 # COVID-19 Data Exploration project

 ## Overview
-The purpose of this project was to explore COVID-19 infection rates and vaccination rates.
+The purpose of this project was to explore several large datasets with an interesting background and that is why I chose to investigate some of the early COVID-19 infection rates and vaccination data throughout the world.

 ## Tools